PCarr97/Medicaid-Data/README.md

     ##  3rd Qu.:26.15   3rd Qu.:11.395
     ##  Max.   :36.11   Max.   :11.860

-Finally, I will explore the health statuses of Americans per year using data from the [Center for Disease Control](https://www.cdc.gov/nchs/hus/topics/health-status.htm#explore-data).
+Finally, I will explore the reported health statuses of Americans per year using data from the [Center for Disease Control](https://www.cdc.gov/nchs/hus/topics/health-status.htm#explore-data).
-This data reports the percentage of Americans reporting “fair” or “poor” health by year.
+This data reports the percentage of Americans claiming “fair” or “poor” health by year.

 This dataset separates health statuses by demographics, including